 Lastly, the Canadian footwear company Aldo won’t reach its global fame if not because of outsourcing.

-Since 2003, Aldo has been outsourcing to IBM for business applications and IT infrastructure.
+Since 2003, Aldo has been outsourcing to IBM for custom software development, business applications and IT infrastructure.
 The decision came with their goal of focusing on their strengths, which is creating world-class footwear, bags, and other accessories.

 What’s more, Aldo also believes in ethical sourcing, with their contracted factories being monitored regularly and its employees trained and given fair wages and benefits.